joaompinto/oss-ai-swe/docs/index.md

-# Welcome to The Community Guide to Open-Source AI Software Craft
+# Welcome to the Community Guide to Open-Source AI Software Craft

 This is a community-managed informational website with a comprehensive guide to open-source tools available in the AI-assisted software development / software engineering space.

-The guide as the initiative of Eleanor Berger ( https://ai.intellectronica.net/ ) and is sponsored and maintained by her, with active participation from community contributors.
+The guide as the initiative of [Eleanor Berger](https://intellectronica.net/) ([AI Expertise](https://ai.intellectronica.net/)) and is sponsored and maintained by her, with active participation from community contributors.

-## Available Pages

 * [Codex CLI](./codex-cli.md)
 * [Gemini CLI](./gemini-cli.md)